Intelligent LiDAR Navigation: Leveraging External Information and Semantic Maps with LLM as Copilot: Approach

-When robots navigate inside a large building, such as illustrated in Fig. \ref{fig:pipe_map}, the path is essentially determined by choosing which passages to pass through, as movement between areas requires going through passages.
-The cost of traversing an area depends on the specific entry and exit passage used.
-However, when humans communicate about locations, we often refer to general areas, for instance, we might say a fire drill will occur in Sector B of a building instead of specifying which doors will be affected.
-This difference necessitates categorizing and treating passages and areas differently when using LLMs as copilot for robot navigation.
+The use of two files and two LLM-related modules is motivated by the following considerations: When robots navigate large buildings, as shown in Fig. \ref{fig:pipe_map}, the path is determined by selecting which passages to traverse, as movement between areas requires determinate which passages to pass.
+However, human communication about locations often refers to general areas rather than specific passages.
+For example, humans might indicate a fire drill in Sector B of a building, without specifying which doors will be affected.
+This difference requires to treat passages and areas differently.

-In this paper, we employ ChatGPT-4o as our LLM, because it is one of the most capable LLM currently available.
-As shown in Fig. \ref{fig:flow}, we utilize a module called \textit{PassageCostEvaluator} as described in Section. \ref{Passage_cost} to leverage past navigation experiences for assessing each passage's cost $pc_{i}$.
-Additionally, we use another module called \textit{NavigationEventMonitor} as mentioned in Section \ref{NavigationEventMonitor} to analyze external information, such as public notification board messages, and determine if the path planned by \textit{osmAGPathPlanner} \ref{osmAG Path Planner}is valid.
-The areas identified as not accessible based on external information are denoted as $A_{\text{inacc}}$.

-The pipeline of our algorithm is shown in Fig. \ref{fig:flow}.
-Given an osmAG map denoted as $AG = (V, E)$, where $V$ represents vertices (passages) and $E$ represents edges (distance between passages inside one area), the navigation task involves determining the destination area, incorporating extra passage costs, and identifying certain areas to avoid.
-The goal is to find the optimal sequence of passages from the robot position $P_{robot}$ to the goal area, denoted as $\mathbf{P}=\{ v_{1}, v_{2}, \ldots, v_{k}\}$ where $ v_{1}, v_{2}, \ldots, v_{k}$ are the intermediate nodes (passages).
-For $AG = (V, E)$, we use A* to pre-calculate the distance from each passage to every other passage within one area $d_{ij}$ and store this information in a file.
-This precomputed information is map-specific and does not change over time, as shown by the green paths in Fig. \ref{fig:pipe_map}.
-How the osmAG path planner plans a path is described in Section. \ref{osmAG Path Planner}, and the integration with ROS move\_base is in Section. \ref{move_base}.